-- Place the JRC pulley wheels into the corresponding positions on the derailleur cage. - Insert the retained original pulley bolts, threading them lightly into position to avoid cross-threading. - The JRC 11T Pulleys can be used interchangeably, as they are not directional.
+- Place the JRC pulley wheels into the corresponding positions on the derailleur cage. - Insert the retained original pulley bolts, threading them lightly into position to avoid cross-threading. - JRC 12T Pulleys are not directional and no specific top/bottom position or forward/backward rotation is required.